John McCain and Lindsey Graham Urge Trump to Punish Russia Over Hacking

-After intelligence reports found that Russia likely tried to sway the election in Trump's favor
+After intelligence reports found that Russia likely tried to sway the election in Trump's favor+ READ ARTICLE

 Republican Senators Lindsey Graham and John McCain think President-elect Donald Trump should punish Russia for likely interfering in the 2016 election.